How To Get a Medical Marijuana Card in Washington DC

 To qualify for a medical marijuana identification card as a patient in the District of Columbia, an individual must meet these conditions:

-• A DC-licensed physician must evaluate the applicant and recommend that the applicant uses medical marijuana for the disorders.
+• A DC-licensed physician must evaluate the applicant and recommend that the applicant use medical marijuana for the disorders

 Can a Minor Obtain a Medical Marijuana Card in the District of Columbia?

-The District of Columbia permits minors below 18 years to qualify as patients in the district's medical marijuana program if their parents or legal guardians provide written consents.
-The parents or legal guardians must serve as the minor patients' primary caregivers.
+The District of Columbia permits minors below the age of 18 to join its medical marijuana program if their parents or legal guardians provide written consents.
+Parents or legal guardians must serve as the minor patients' primary caregivers.

-What Conditions Qualify for Medical Marijuana Cards in the District of Columbia?
+What Conditions Qualify for Medical Marijuana Cards in the District of Columbia in 2024?

 1. Human immunodeficiency virus (HIV) and Acquired immune deficiency syndrome (AIDS)